iniwsahsay/sentiment-analysis-python/README.md

-# Sentiment Analysis on Twitter Data using Machine Learning
+# Sentiment Analysis on Twitter Data using Machine Learning & NLP

 Sentiment Analysis is a Natural Language Processing (NLP) technique used to determine whether a piece of text expresses a positive, negative, or neutral sentiment.
 It is widely applied in analyzing opinions, reviews, feedback, and social media content to understand public perception of a product, service, brand, or event.